Maryland Court Records

 What to Expect in a Maryland Traffic Court

-After hearing all the evidence, the judge may decide whether you are guilty or not.
+After hearing all the evidence, the judge may decide whether you are guilty.

-A not-guilty ruling may see all charges against you dismissed and you may be freed of all fines and penalties and points may not be added to your driving record.
-You may still liable for court fees.
-A guilty ruling may mean you are liable for the total amount of the fine and penalties plus any other costs applied by the court.
-Your conviction may also be reported to the MVA and points may be added to your driving record.
+A not-guilty ruling may see all charges against you dismissed, and you may be freed of all fines and penalties, and points may not be added to your driving record.
+You may still be liable for court fees.
+A guilty ruling may mean you are liable for the total amount of the fine and penalties, plus any other costs applied by the court.
+Your conviction may also be reported to the MVA, and points may be added to your driving record.

-If you receive a citation and it is checked "Must Appear", then a court appearance is required to resolve the case.
+If you receive a citation and it is checked "Must Appear", a court appearance is required to resolve the case.
 It is advisable to retain the services of an attorney if this happens.
-You may receive a summons in the mail that includes the date, time, and location of the trial.
+You may receive a summons in the mail that includes the trial's date, time, and location.
 Failure to appear may result in a warrant for your arrest.
-At your court appearance, you can decide to plead guilty and accept all fines and penalties, or you can plead not guilty and face the trial.
+At your court appearance, you can decide to plead guilty and accept all fines and penalties or not guilty and face the trial.

 How Do I Find Maryland Traffic Court Records?

 In Maryland, the MVA maintains driving records, and a request for an individual's driving record can be made using the MVA web portal, by telephone, or by visiting the closest MVA center.
 You may receive a non-certified copy of the records, which may contain no personal information (such as name, address, and social security number) but may contain public records (driving status, offenses for the past 3 years, etc.).
-If you require records of the court proceedings or certified copies of the driving record, you may need to make that request at the office of the county court clerk where the case was heard or the District Court traffic processing center.
-It may also be possible to obtain the records using third party websites.
+If you require records of the court proceedings or certified copies of the driving record, you may need to make that request at the county court clerk's office where the case was heard or the District Court traffic processing center.
+It may also be possible to obtain the records using third-party websites.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may provide: